a-bautista/docker-kubernetes-udemy/README.md

 ## What is a container?

 Docker works with images which are files that contain all dependencies and configuration files for running a program. <b>When an image is running or when it is instantiated then we say we have a container</b>.
-Containers have its own isolated configuration of hardware.
+Containers have its own isolated configuration of hardware, that is, the hardware from your computer is not related to the hardware of the image.

+## Why use Docker?

+Docker makes it simple to install and run software without worrying about setup or dependency libraries.

+## Useful commands to know in Docker

+`docker-compose up`

+`docker ps`

+`docker ps -a`

+`docker rmi <image_id>`

+`docker rmi <name_of_the_container>`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).